audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/file-button-tutorial.md

 ## Example Applications <a href="#example_applications" id="example_applications"></a>

-These example applications may be run in the [Nyquist Prompt](https://manual.audacityteam.org/man/nyquist\_prompt.html), or could be converted to plug-ins by adding full plug-in headers.&#x20;
+These example applications may be run in the [Nyquist Prompt](https://manual.audacityteam.org/man/nyquist\_prompt.html), or could be converted to plugins by adding full plugin headers.&#x20;

 {% hint style="info" %}
 These code examples are excessively commented so as to explain what they are doing.
 For production code, comments should be concise and provide clarification where the intent is not obvious.
 As far as possible, the code should be self explanatory, but as this is intended for learning purposes, additional explanatory comments are included.